Request Tracing Service

 Tasks executed by injected Managed Executors.

-We also offer an option to perform this sampling before or after the threshold checks, allowing you to either determine if a trace should be sampled at its inception, or only after determining that a trace has breached your configured thresholds respectively.
+An option to perform this sampling before or after the threshold checks is offered, allowing you to either determine if a trace should be sampled at its inception, or only after determining that a trace has breached your configured thresholds respectively.

-In-line with our support for MicroProfile OpenTracing, Payara Server & Micro have support for OpenTracing.io code instrumentation.
+In-line with our support for MicroProfile OpenTracing, Payara Server and Payara Micro have support for OpenTracing.io code instrumentation.

 In a practical sense, this means that you can instrument your code using either the new